 Speaking of which, Ophelia is such a fantastic character.
 She’s smart, but she also does foolish things, sometimes knowing it’s dumb and sometimes realizing after the fact when she’s made a mistake.
 She loves Hamlet, but she also is horrified by how quickly he’s dissolved into a depressed, ghost-seeing guy.
 She thinks their relationship needs to come to an end, but she also keeps wanting to go back to him.
 She acts the way you’d imagine a high school senior would, when presented with this set of circumstances.

-I think this book does a great job with the media aspect of the story – you can just imagine how nuts the media would be if the royal family started behaving the way (and how paranoid the people in the middle of the whole debacle would be about word of this getting out).
+I think Falling for Hamlet does a great job with the media aspect of the story – you can just imagine how nuts the media would be if the royal family started behaving the way (and how paranoid the people in the middle of the whole debacle would be about word of this getting out).
 It didn’t feel over the top – not if you’ve ever looked at a tabloid magazine or seen a talk show – and I thought it added a nice dimension to the story (although I could see it bothering some readers.
 I just wasn’t one of them).

 The author’s note in the back talks about how she saw a modern version of Hamlet performed and it was the first time she’d felt real sympathy for Hamlet.
 I loved that about this story – Hamlet’s doing some incredibly horrible things, but wow.
 You can’t help but just feel so sorry for him and how quickly his life has fallen apart.
 And Ophelia?
 How could you even move on with your life when everyone you love has died in the most heartbreaking ways possible.